-Sairam Jabba, Raman Goyal, Jason O. Sosa-Pagán, Hans Moldenhauer, Jason Wu, Breanna Kalmeta, Michael Bandell, Ramon Latorre, Ardem Patapoutian and Jörg Grandl.
+Sairam Jabba, Raman Goyal, Hans Moldenhauer, Breanna Kalmetta, Michael Bandell, Ramon Latorre, Ardem Patapoutian and Jörg Grandl.
 Directionality of temperature-activation in mouse TRPA1 ion channel can be inverted by single-point mutations in ankyrin repeat six.
-Neuron, in press.
+Neuron, 82 (5), 1017-1031 (2014).

 The Ion Channel Research Unit aims to bring together a multi-disciplinary

 group of researchers, without departmental boundaries, who focus

 by defects in ion channel function.

 and end-stage renal disease, are attributable to ion channel dysfunction.

 Because specific ion channels expressed in one tissue are identical

 or similar to ion channels expressed in another tissue, these apparently